Self induced Hall Effect in current carrying bar: Hall Effect: Nonuniform viscous flow

-The Eq.(17) represents the central result of the paper.
-The galvanic measurements give the "effective resistivity" which depends on the inner wall boundary condition, sample size and, moreover, differs from expected Drude value.
-At first, for $\kappa=1$ one recover the uniform current flow without viscous effects, hence $\rho=\rho_{D}$.
-Secondly, the wall adhesion condition $\kappa=0$ provides the "effective resistivity" as $\rho=\rho_{D}/(1-\beta)$ already reported in Ref.[7].
-For low-viscose case $\nu \gg 1$ the "effective resistivity" is still described by Drude formulae $\rho \sim \rho_{D}$.
+Eq.(\ref{SC_resistivity}) represents the central result of the paper.
+The galvanic measurements provide the "effective resistivity" which differs with respect to Drude value.
+Namely, the "effective resistivity" depends on the size and, moreover, the diamagnetic properties of the sample.
+At first, for $\kappa=1$ one recover the Drude uniform current flow without viscous effects included, hence $\rho=\rho_{D}$.
+Secondly, the wall adhesion condition $\kappa=0$ provides the "effective resistivity" in a Gurzhi form $\rho=\rho_{D}/(1-\beta)$ reported in Ref.\cite{Gurzhi63}.
+For low-viscous case $\nu \gg 1$ the "effective resistivity" is still described by Drude formulae $\rho \sim \rho_{D}$.
 In the opposite high-viscosity and(or) low dissipation limit $\nu \ll 1$ the Poiseille type of a current flow is realized.
-The "effective resistivity" at $\nu \ll 1$ is given by the asymptote $\rho=12\rho_{\eta}$, where $\rho_{\eta}=\frac{m}{ne^{2}}\frac{\eta}{d^{2}}$ is so-called "viscous" resistivity[7] which depends on the sample size.
-Note, the ratio $d^{2}/\eta$ plays the role of the momentum relaxation time similar to that discussed[6,11] for 2D electron gas.
+The "effective resistivity" at $\nu \ll 1$ is given by the asymptote $\rho=12\rho_{\eta}$, where $\rho_{\eta}=\frac{m}{ne^{2}}\frac{\eta}{d^{2}}$ is so-called "viscous" resistivity\cite{Gurzhi63} which depends on the sample size.
+Note, the ratio $d^{2}/\eta$ plays the role of the momentum relaxation time similar to that discussed\cite{Alekseev16,Shi14} for 2D electron gas.
 The transition from Drude to "viscous" resistivity case occurs at $\nu\sim 1$.

-In Fig.4 we plot the reduced resistivity $\rho/\rho_{\eta}$ vs disorder $\nu^{2}\sim 1/\tau$ for fixed viscosity strength $\eta$ and different valued of diamagnetic parameter $\kappa$.
-Note that at high disorder and(or) low viscosity $\nu \gg 1$ the resistivity in Fig.4 starts to follow conventional Drude dependence.
-The most intriguing feature of Eq.(17) concerns the effective resistivity which may vanish at
+In Fig.\ref{Fig4} we plot the reduced resistivity $\rho/\rho_{\eta}$ vs disorder $\nu^{2}\sim 1/\tau$ for fixed viscosity strength $\eta$ and different valued of diamagnetic parameter $\kappa$.
+Noticeably, for arbitrary value of the diamagnetic parameter $\kappa$ the resistivity in Fig.\ref{Fig4} starts to follow conventional Drude dependence for high disorder and(or) low viscosity $\nu \gg 1$.